traveloka-archive/react-diode/README.md

 ## Features

+- **Unidirectional**

+  Data requirement flows one direction from child component to parent component so root component will know all data the child need.
+No more confusion where the data comes from (or what component should fetch what data) as root component data is the only source of truth.

 - **Declarative**

   Declare your data requirements declaratively, no need to manually call API in `componentDidMount` and use `this.state` to store data from server.
-All your data will be available as props.
+All your data in component will be available as props.

 - **Colocation**

   Query next to views that rely on them.
 See your data requirement in the same place that your view resides.

 - **Endpoint agnostic**

   Every query will have its own endpoint and configuration on how to call them.
 You can use any HTTP-based endpoint, including REST and yes, GraphQL.

-- **Batched query**

-  For some reason you may want for some queries to be sent as one payload, while still declaring data in your component using single query.

 ## Install